-Eva Grabner (alias: evineslike) is a self-taught photographer from the central part of Slovenia.
-Her passion for photography is deeply intertwined with nature, which manifests in a very diverse portfolio – from landscapes and long exposure to macro.
+I am is a self-taught photographer from the central part of Slovenia.
+My passion for photography is deeply intertwined with nature, which manifests in a diverse portfolio – from landscapes and long exposure to macro.

-Living in the suburbs of Slovenia’s capital, Ljubljana, Eva takes many of her photos on the nearby fields and hills.
-To her, photography is a “serious hobby”.
-When she’s not behind the camera, Eva studies for her master’s in microbiology.
+Living in the suburbs of Slovenia’s capital, Ljubljana, I take many of my photos on the nearby fields and hills.
+To me, photography is a “serious hobby”.
+When I’m not not behind the camera, I study for my master’s in microbiology.

-Eva often wanders around alone with her camera as a form of relaxation, however, she also enjoys the company of her family and their dog Poso.
+I often wanders around alone with my camera as a form of relaxation; however, I also enjoy the company of my family and our dog Poso.

 - Camera body – Nikon D7500.

 - Lens – AF-S DX NIKKOR 18-140mm f/3.5-5.6G ED VR – this kit lens is my only lens for now, but it holds up really well.